zalyoung/gitlab-handbook/content/handbook/values/_index.md

 By making a proposal you also provide better visibility into the work and the context surrounding it.

-In this [GitLab Unfiltered video](https://youtu.be/tPTweQlBS54), GitLab CEO and co-founder Sid Sijbrandij converses about iteration in engineering, leveraging proposals to break work into smaller components.
+In this [GitLab Unfiltered video](https://youtu.be/tPTweQlBS54), GitLab co-founder Sid Sijbrandij converses about iteration in engineering, leveraging proposals to break work into smaller components.

 ##### Everything is in draft